Fred Elizalde: Quinquaginta Band

+Conductor and composer

 Elizalde broke up his band in 1929, after a poorly received tour in Scotland and the onset of the Great Depression, which necessitated the return home of many of his American sidemen.
 He led a new group at the Duchess Theater in London in 1930, but later that year returned to Manila to accept a position as conductor of the Manila Symphony Orchestra.
 By now he had received his parents' permission to devote himself entirely to music (he was still only 23).
 He conducted in the 1930s in Biarritz, Paris, and Madrid, and recorded for the last time in 1933 on a brief return trip to Britain.
 His symphonic poems Jota, Spiritual and Moods were written in these years.
 In 1931-33 he was in Paris, where he was closely associated with Maurice Ravel and Darius Milhaud, and conducted the first performances of some of Milhaud's works.
 In 1932 he composed some songs for Conchita Supervía and incidental music for La pajara pinta by Rafael Alberti.

 While in Spain, Elizalde studied under and spent much time with Manuel de Falla, who always regarded him as one of his best interpreters.
 On one occasion he conducted Falla's Harpsichord Concerto with the composer at the keyboard.
 He also set to music Titeres de Cachiporra and Don Perlimplin by Federico García Lorca, with whom he was also closely associated.
 In 1935 he was named as Spanish delegate to the Maggio Musicale Fiorentino.
 In 1936 he conducted his Sinfonia Concertante for piano and orchestra, with Leopoldo Querol as soloist.

-In 1936, he returned from France to enroll in the Requeti troops of Navarre, a Basque regiment, and fought under Francisco Franco during the Spanish Civil War until 1939.
+At the outbreak of the Spanish Civil War in 1936, he returned from France to enroll in the Requeti troops of Navarre, a Basque regiment on the Nationalist side.
 He was wounded and decorated during the war.
 He first emigrated to Manila then moved to France, where he lived under confinement in a house near Bayonne under the German occupation.

 During this time he composed extensively, his works including: